hanlongfu/budget/README.md

 # budget
-This is my optimized version of the budget app from the udemy course - The Complete Javascript Course 2020.
+This is my optimized version of a simple budget app from a javascript tutorial.